Spring 2022 Courses

 This is a course on a masterpiece in world literature, on a late 4th-century text of Augustine.
-We will read closely the whole Confessions in which Augustine tells his story in the form of sequential conversions to the quest of wisdom (Cicero), Manichaeism, skepticism, neoplatonic philosophy, and Catholic Christianity.
+We will read closely the whole of Confessions in which Augustine tells his story in the form of sequential conversions to the quest for wisdom (Cicero), Manichaeism, skepticism, Neoplatonic philosophy, and Catholic Christianity.
 The Confessions is the history of the schooling of the author’s heart in the love of God, which is presented simultaneously as a narrative, introspection, theological reflection, philosophical scrutiny, and prayer.

 THEO 050: Introduction to Islam, TR 2-3:15pm –– Prof. Mehmet Sayilgan

 Core: Diversity/Global, SFS/CULP Social Science, SFS/CULP Core, SFS/IHIS Core, College/SFS/REWA Area 3, Core: Theology